David E. Hastings Stadium - Guelph Royals

 Atmosphere 3

 Hastings Stadium is located in Exhibition Park.
-It is fairly typical of Intercounty League facilities that at no point hosted affiliated Minor League Baseball.
+It is fairly typical of Canadian Baseball League facilities that at no point hosted affiliated Minor League Baseball.
 The baseball grounds are very wide open and spacious, enclosed by a fence on the other side of the nearby hockey arena on the park grounds.
-The centerpiece of the stadium is the main grandstand which is not dissimilar to the grandstand in Brantford.
-The grandstand houses the pressbox and maintenance sheds as well as the seating area.
-The exterior of the grandstand is covered by aluminum siding pretty much everywhere that one might put on their home shed.
+The centerpiece of the stadium is the main grandstand which houses the pressbox and maintenance sheds as well as the seating area.
+The exterior of the grandstand is covered by corrugated aluminum siding pretty much everywhere similar to that which one might put on their home shed.
+Team logos and recognition of the championship teams in Guelph (1919, 1920, 1921, 1932, 1970, 1993, 1997, 2003 and 2004) are displayed prominently on the backside of the grandstand exterior.
+Bleachers and chairbacks are both available in the grandstand, which has a capacity of 1,400.

-A new, classic baseball scoreboard can be found beyond the right-centerfield fence.
+The surrounding area of the ballpark features some massive mature trees and there are plenty of opportunities to watch the game from various perspectives.
+Picnic tables are available and there is plenty of space for fans who wish to bring their own chairs.
+A classic baseball scoreboard can be found beyond the right centerfield fence.
 The outfield does have a couple of unique features.
 The dimensions are symmetrical with 325’ down each of the lines and 369’ to straight away centrefield.
 However, rather than a curved outfield fence, the centrefield fence is a straight line that meets the right and left field walls at 393’.
 The outfield fence is also an attractive, yet very unique wooden style.
+A ball hit off the wall gives an audible, unique thud that will make fans smile.

 The gameday production in Guelph is very simple.
 The focus is on the game itself and there are not a ton of bells and whistles and promos to distract the patrons.
-Basically, the only promo is the 50/50 sale.
-The sight lines in the park are excellent and the atmosphere is simple and family and community-focused.
+Basically the only promo is the 50/50 sale.
+The sightlines in the park are excellent and the atmosphere is simple and family and community focused.

 Neighbourhood 3

 Guelph does offer a number of different sporting options.
-The Guelph Storm of the OHL and Guelph Nighthawks of the CEBL both play downtown in the Sleeman Centre.
+The Guelph Storm of the OHL plays downtown in the Sleeman Centre.
 The University of Guelph also fields a whole host of athletic teams.
 The football Gryphons play at Alumni Field, the hockey Gryphons play at the Gryphon Centre Arena and the basketball Gryphons play at the Guelph Gryphons Athletic Centre.
-If possible, fans should consider trying to catch the annual Frosty Mug game at the Sleeman Centre which pits the Gryphons against the rival Laurier Golden Hawks.
-Heading east to Downtown Guelph will offer some other things to do including whatever is playing at the River Run Centre.
+If possible, fans should consider trying to catch the annual Frosty Mug game at the Sleeman Centre.

 Heading out about 5 km to Woodlawn Road will offer fans the best opportunity to find a place to stay in Guelph.
 The Holiday Inn Express and Comfort Inn can be found there.